Spojil

 Spojil is a municipality and village in Pardubice District in the Pardubice Region of the Czech Republic.
 It has about 500 inhabitants.

+Etymology

+The village was named after a former fishpond in the area.
+The name translates as 'connected'.

 Geography

 Spojil forms an enclave in the territory of the city of Pardubice.
-It lies in a flat landscape of the East Elbe Table.
+It lies in a flat landscape in the East Elbe Table.

 History

 Spojil is among the youngest villages in the region.
 It was founded in 1785 at the site of two former fishponds named Spojil and Strejček.

-The village was part of Pardubice from 1961 until 1991.
+The village was a municipal part of Pardubice from 1961 until 1991.

 Transport

 There are no railways or major roads passing through the municipality.